megarcia/WxCD/README.md

 This software package for regional climatological analysis using NOAA NCEI GHCN-Daily datasets is a component of the author's Ph.D. dissertation research at the University of Wisconsin–Madison and accompanies the paper

 > Garcia, M., and P.A.
-Townsend (in review): Climatological influences on the forest growing season around western Lake Superior, USA.
+Townsend (in review): "Climatological trends influencing forest phenology around western Lake Superior, USA."
 Submitted to the *Journal of Geophysical Research – Atmospheres* on 5 April 2016.

 That paper manuscript will be included in this package upon acceptance for publication.
 The corresponding author is Matthew Garcia (<matt.e.garcia@gmail.com>).
 Prof. Townsend is the author's dissertation advisor.